Correctness and completeness of logic programs: Approximate specifications

 \end{example}

 The examples show that it is often not necessary to know the semantics of a program exactly, and that its approximate description is sufficient.
-An {\bf approximate specification} is a pair of specifications $S_{\it c o m p l}, S_{corr}$, for completeness and correctness.
-The intention is that the program is complete w.r.t.\ the former, and correct w.r.t.\ the latter: $S_{\it c o m p l}\subseteq \M_P \subseteq S_{corr}$.
-In other words, the specifications $S_{\it c o m p l}, S_{corr}$ describe, respectively, which atoms have to be computed, and which are allowed to be computed.
-(And for the atoms from $S_{corr} \setminus S_{\it c o m p l}$ the semantics of the program is irrelevant.)
+An {\bf approximate specification} is a pair of specifications $S_{\it c o m p l}, S_{corr}$ called, respectively, {\em specification for completeness} and {\em specification for correctness}.
+The intention is that the program is complete w.r.t.\ the former, and correct w.r.t.\ the latter.
+We say that a program $P$ is {\em fully correct} w.r.t.\ $S_{\it c o m p l}, S_{corr}$ when $S_{\it c o m p l}\subseteq \M_P \subseteq S_{corr}$.
+In other words, the specifications $S_{\it c o m p l}, S_{corr}$ describe, respectively, which atoms have to be computed, and which are allowed to be computed; for the atoms from $S_{corr} \setminus S_{\it c o m p l}$ the semantics of the program is irrelevant.
+Sometimes, by abuse of terminology, a single specification $S_{corr}$ or $S_{\it c o m p l}$ will be called approximate, especially when the intention is that that the specification is distinct from $\M_P$.